rbowen/presentations/raising_bar_presentations/slides.md

 3 Your slides are not your presentation.
 YOU are your presentation.

+Giving a presentation is a *performance*, not a document.

 Slides are cuecards, not your entire presentation.
 They are there to remind *you* of the point you wanted to make.
 They are also there to make the audience look at YOU, rather than your slides, or their phone.